We’ve been looking around a lot, and decent pandemic marketing advice is pretty hard to find.

 “By making this film with over 20 Irish directors from CPI member companies, we are bringing our industry together to shine a small light of hope for the Irish people.
 We want this film to bring some good to those who watch it.”

 In some of the examples we picked out above, we highlighted instances where content marketing through video can remain faithful to its own brand tone of voice whilst acknowledging the difficult challenges we all face.
-Equally important to a successful marketing campaign in the midst of Covid-19 pandemic is the power of the image.
-Below we’ve selected some marketing images that have strived to achieve those same powerful effects as video.
+Equally important to a successful marketing campaign in the midst of a pandemic is the power of the image.
+Below, we’ve selected some marketing images that strive to achieve those same powerful effects as video.
 Check them out.